 Learning what to expect after brain injury (TBI) can help you and your loved ones prepare for the road ahead.
 Every brain injury is different and every survivor may experience a variety of secondary effects, depending on the location and severity of the TBI.

 Therefore, as a survivor, knowing the possible outcomes can help you work through any effects you may experience and embark on a safe, effective recovery.
-Additionally, if you’re a caregiver, understanding what happens during the acute hospital stay can help you take the necessary precautions and ensure a safe transition home for your loved one.
+Additionally, if you’re a caregiver, understanding what happens during the acute hospital stay following TBI can help you take the necessary precautions and ensure a safe transition home for your loved one.

 This article will discuss what to expect after brain injury as a survivor and as a caregiver, outlining the aftermath and the rehabilitation process.